 - The Sophia House, 12-month housing designated specifically for Bunting women who wish to live on campus.
 The Sophia House offers single rooms, a shared kitchen, living rooms, and bathrooms, and a warm, supportive community.

 Bunting students can also take advantage of all the programs offered through Douglass and Rutgers, including the Externship Program, which offers students the opportunity to explore different careers during the winter or spring breaks.
 An active, engaged Bunting Alumnae network, known as Bunting Connections, offers professional networking opportunities and social events for current students and alumnae.
 Many Bunting Alumnae remain involved in events for current Bunting students.

 No special application is required.
 Once you enroll in Douglass Residential College, you will automatically be considered part of the Mary I. Bunting Program if you have been out of high school for five or more years.
 You may also participate the University College Community for adult students at Rutgers.

-Advisor Contact Information and Hours: Dean Reynolds is available for advising current students and students in the Mary I. Bunting Program, email@example.com; 848-932-3026.
+Mentor Contact Information and Hours: Dean Rebecca Reynolds is available for advising current students and students in the Mary I. Bunting Program, firstname.lastname@example.org; 848-932-3026.